St Ives railway station: Facilities

-The station is situated on the hill above Porthminster beach on the south side of the town.
-It has a single platform, which is on the left of trains arriving from St Erth, which is 4+1/4 mi to the south.
 There is a large car park adjacent to the platform, and the town centre is a short walk down the hill from the car park entrance.
 The town's small bus station is situated at the car park entrance.
 A travel agency immediately adjacent to the station platform contains a rail ticket booking office.
 Tickets issued to/from the station describe it as "St Ives Cornwall".
 A path leads from the car park down to Porthminster beach, from where the South West Coast Path can be followed back to Carbis Bay or through the town towards Lands End.